hanschen/vim-ipython-cell/README.md

 support (`+python` or `+python3` when running `vim --version`).
 If both Python versions are found, the plugin will prefer Python 3.

-Additionally, the cell execution feature requires [xclip] or [xsel] to be installed (preferring the former).
+Additionally, the cell execution feature requires either [xclip] or [xsel] to be installed on Linux systems (preferring the former).
+On macOS the plugin will use pbcopy.
+Windows systems are currently not supported.

 ipython-cell depends on [vim-slime] to send the code to IPython, see [Installation](#installation) instructions below.